Tips on how to deal with the commonly asked questions while attending group discussion rounds

 Both are important for various reasons.
 New ideas fuel the discussion and you get the brownie points for it.
 Your idea might just be the solution to the issues if the kinks in it were worked out.
 So thinking of new ideas is important.
 It will showcase your problem-solving ability and innovation.

-No, and yes.
-It is ill-advised to change your stance on a topic.
-Blindly taking a stance then changing it will land you in trouble.
-If you are in doubt, it is better to stay quiet and wait for more clarity to emerge on the topic before committing to a stance.
-There is a chance that changing the stance, and doing so may be constructed as your ineptitude.
-So if are really convinced you to wish to change your position on the topic, point out that your point was valid to the subject within the context but that you wish to concur with a different and contradicting point of view as a whole.
+No and yes.
+It is advised not to change your stance on a topic.
+Blindly taking a stance and then changing it will land you in trouble.
+If you are in doubt, it is better to stay quiet and wait for more clarity before committing to a stance.
+There is a chance that changing the stance may be constructed as your ineptitude.
+So if you are really convinced to change your position on the topic, point out that your point was valid within the context but that you wish to concur with a different and contradicting point of view as a whole.

 This is a difficult yet common scenario across group discussion sessions.
-Best approach this by generating new ideas and or trying to push the conversation in a different direction.
+The best approach is by generating new ideas and or trying to push the conversation in different directions.
 Show off your creativity as you try to bring the discussion out of a rut.
-Maybe indulge in some light-hearted humour.
+You may indulge in some light-hearted humour.
 If there is nothing else to add, go for the summary.

 Both are important facets of a group discussion.
-But if you had to choose one, choose wisely, then go with content, every time.
+But if you had to choose one, choose wisely, and then go with content, every time.
 There is no use of all the trimmings without any substance.
 Speaking for the sake of it is useless and a waste of time and energy.
 Presentation is important but not at the cost of content.
-Thus you can conclude that on the scale of relevancy, content is the more important player.
+Thus, you can conclude that on the scale of relevancy, content is a more important player.

 These are some factors that influence the style of communication in a negative way and are some common mistakes that you should avoid committing.

-The phases say and do as their name.
 Orientation is the initial phase.
-Here, the outline is prepared and agenda introduced.
-Conflict, the second phase is where the participants fight for one-upmanship, where the dominants emerge.
-In the lull after the storm, the team learns to work together in the third stage known as collaboration, performance, the fourth stage is where the team moves towards a consensus, the conclusion is the final phase.
-Here, the results are shared and summarized.
+Here, the outline is prepared and the agenda is introduced.
+The second phase is Conflict, where the participants fight for one-upmanship, and it is here where the dominants emerge.
+In the lull after the storm, the team learns to work together in the third stage known as Collaboration.
+The fourth stage is Performance where the team moves towards a consensus, and Conclusion is the final phase where results are shared and summarized.